nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2019f/syllabus.md

       pub_date: 2017
       isbn: 978-0-12-811027-0
       textbook_message: |
-        This book is available for sale online for between $70 and $90.
+        This book is available for sale online for between $70 and $90. **You DO need to buy this book, or at least rent it for the semester.**
       isbn_url: https://isbnsearch.org/isbn/9780128110270
   textbooks_optional:
     -